cyclosproject/cyclos4-ui/README.md

 The layout is built using [Bootstrap 4](https://getbootstrap.com/).
 Bootstrap allows customizing several variables in [SASS](https://sass-lang.com/).
 In addition to the built-in variables, several variables are defined in `src/_definitions.scss`.
 The most important variables are the following:

-- `$primary`: The top bar background color;
+- `$primary` / `$primary-dark`: The top bar background color, with the dark theme variant;
-- `$theme-color`: A color used to theme the browser, if supported.
+- `$theme-color` / `$theme-color-dark`: A color used to theme the browser, if supported.
 For example, Chrome for Android uses this color for the status bar (on the top) and address bar.
 Defaults to the primary color, darkened a bit;
-- `$accent`: The accent color, which defines the color of most elements, like headers, links and buttons.
-Defaults to the primary color;
+- `$accent` / `$accent-dark`: The accent color, which defines the color of most page elements, like headers, links and buttons.
+Defaults to a variant of the primary color;
-- `$accent-dark`: The accent color used when the user has chosen the dark theme.
-Also defaults to the primary color;
 - `$font-import-url`: The URL which will be used to import a font.
 By default is the Google Fonts URL for Roboto, Android's default font.
 It is widely used, but lacks support to some character sets.
 If you use Cyclos in a language that has glyphs not covered by Roboto, you can use, for example, [Noto Sans](https://fonts.google.com/specimen/Noto+Sans).
 Just take care that the default font weight for bolds used in the frontend is 500, which is not available in Noto Sans.
 If switching, also change the `$font-weight-bold` to `700`.
 - `$font-family-sans-serif`: Actually sets the font.
 Must be consistent with the `$font-import-url` variable.
 The default font is Roboto.